 Grant’s teacher was Hōne Taiapa, whose brother Pine was the family expert on whakapapa, whaikōrero (speech-making) and tribal history.
 His students included artists such as Cliff Whiting and Para Matchitt from the contemporary movement, and the tohunga whakairo (master carver) Pakariki Harrison.

-As a young student at teacher’s training college Harrison was visited by his mentor, Pine Taiapa.
+As a young student at teachers’ training college Harrison was visited by his mentor, Pine Taiapa.
 Each night for three months Taiapa imparted ancient karakia (incantations) associated with the art of whakairo and whakapapa.
-Harrison went on to carve numerous houses for both hapū and urban institutions, and, quoting a proverb, saw them as ‘te whakapiringa o te tangata, te whakairinga o te kupu’ (the gathering place of people, the hanging place of history), where the esoteric knowledge of the wānanga was invoked and inspired by the whakairo.
+Harrison went on to carve numerous houses for both hapū and urban institutions.
+Quoting a proverb, he saw these as ‘te whakapiringa o te tangata, te whakairinga o te kupu’ (the gathering place of people, the hanging place of history), where the esoteric knowledge of the wānanga was invoked and inspired by the whakairo.